 Along with Harpers, the Printer Hall found themselves homeless.
 With little other choice, save disbanding the Hall, it was decided that the Printers would merge with the Harpers, creating one Hall under Almonteo's leadership.
 In his hopes to ease relations between the two Halls, he has appointed a female Master Printer, Thanja, to serve as his Hallsecond.
 This was done despite the objections from some of the Harpers.

 It was also decided that the Hall residents would leave Emerald Falls for their own safety and establish a new, temporary Hall at Dolphin Cove Weyr.
-Though many Harpers were wary of Weyrfolk and their scandelous ways, Almonteo has been determined to make things work, at least until a more permanent arrangement with a Hold can be made.
+Though many Harpers were wary of Weyrfolk and their scandalous ways, Almonteo was determined to make things work, at least until a more permanent arrangement with a Hold could be made.

-The Hall was large enough to house up to forty-eight apprentices in four large dormitory rooms.
-Junior journeymen were housed in ten double rooms, and senior journeyfolk in twelve single rooms.
-Hallmaster, Hallsecond, and Master of Apprentices each have suites of rooms, while five additional masters have large single rooms with private baths.
+Up to forty-eight apprentices are housed in four large dormitories - three for boys and one for girls.
+Junior journeymen are housed in twelve double rooms, and senior journeyfolk in fourteen single rooms.
+The Hallmaster, Hallsecond, and Master of Apprentices each have suites of rooms, while five additional masters have large single rooms with private baths.
 Of course, only dire need or event would bring all harpers assigned to the Hall within the walls at one time.
-Usually at least a half of the journeyfolk were on teaching rounds or special missions.
+Usually at least a half of the journeyfolk are on teaching rounds or special missions.

-The Harper Hall at Emerald Falls traditionally followed the lead of the Southern Craftmasters, banning female crafters.
+Before the fire, the Harper Hall at Emerald Falls traditionally followed the lead of the Southern Craftmasters, banning female crafters.
 However, Harper Hallmaster Gilas in the third turn of the present Pass gave tentative approval to begin accepting female apprentices.
 This was not viewed with favor by many at Emerald Falls Hold, a more conservative Hold.
-Nor are many of the harpers assigned to the Hall happy about the new state of affairs.
+Nor were many of the harpers assigned to the Hall happy about the new state of affairs.

 After local Hold residents set their Hall ablaze, the Hall moved to the Weyr.
-There, Hallmaster Almonteo has begun the unenviable project of making his Hall co-educational.
-At the Weyr the young ladies have several Weyr trained female Harpers to look up to, along with those in the Printer Hall with whom they have been merged.
-However, it remains to be seen how easily the male Harpers will adjust to having female crafters in their midst.
+There, Hallmaster Almonteo began the unenviable project of making his Hall co-educational.
+At the Weyr the young ladies had several Weyr trained female Harpers to look up to, along with those in the Printer Hall with whom they have been merged.
+However, some of the male harpers found it harder to adjust to having female crafters in their midst.